itsSanalog/sanalog.net/sanastro/src/content/blog/work/naming-logic.md

 `9` is the segment as usual.
 I'm not sure why 3 was chosen for a first-gen product, but the digit is equivalent to the generation digit in other systems. `6` and `7` refer to performance level and the final digit is the SKU differentiator.

 So what the hell is `HX` doing in the middle of all that?
-Apparently, '9' and '9 HX' are distinct segments in AMD's <a href="https://www.amd.com/en/products/processors/laptop/ryzen.html#:~:text=AMD%20Ryzen%E2%84%A2%20Processor%20Portfolio" target="_blank" class="extlink">portfolio</a>, bringing the complete roundup to: 3, 5, 7, 9, AI 9, and AI 9 HX.
+Apparently, '9' and '9 HX' are distinct segments in AMD's <a href="https://www.amd.com/en/products/processors/laptop/ryzen.html#:~:text=AMD%20Ryzen%E2%84%A2%20Processor%20Portfolio" target="_blank" class="extlink">portfolio</a>, bringing the complete roundup to 3, 5, 7, 9, AI 9, and AI 9 HX.
 Yes.
 It's not a form factor or TDP suffix!
 The 'HX' in Ryzen 9 7945HX is distinct from that in Ryzen AI 9 HX 370.

 What about the actual form factor?
 They have been cut--OEMs can now configure the TDP however they see fit.
 They can also hide that information in some obscure footnote.
 I cannot even fathom how such a ridiculous decision was made.